 Enhanced Liver Health

-Another area where we can expect to see benefits from using black seed oil is with liver health.
-Your liver is an incredibly important organ in the body and has the responsibility of helping to detoxify the blood and ensure that you are excreting waste as you should.
+Another area where we can expect to see benefits from using black seed oil is liver health.
+Your liver is an incredibly important organ in the body and is responsible for helping detoxify the blood and ensure that you are excreting waste as you should.

-There isn’t a single toxin that isn’t processed by the liver so it has a lot to bare as it functions on a day to day basis.
-On top of this, your liver is also the place where bile is produced, which is necessary for the proper breakdown and the utilization of fat in the body.
+There isn’t a single toxin that isn’t processed by the liver, so it has much to bear as it functions daily.
+On top of this, your liver is also where bile is produced, which is necessary for the proper breakdown and utilization of fat in the body.

-Those who are dealing with poor liver function, whether due to alcohol consumption or disease states, black seed oil is proving to be beneficial.
-It may help to rejuvenate the liver, providing strong healing benefits that then help to get it back to functioning as it should (5).
+For those dealing with poor liver function, whether due to alcohol consumption or disease states, black seed oil is beneficial.
+It may help rejuvenate the liver, providing strong healing benefits that help restore its functioning as it should (5).

-Black seed oil can also work as a preventative treatment as well so if you are simply looking to maintain the health of your liver as best as possible, you’ll want to consider adding it to your day.
-This way, your liver will hopefully never be at a position where it’s not able to filter out those toxins like it should.
+Black seed oil can also be a preventative treatment, so if you want to maintain your liver’s health as best as possible, consider adding it to your day.
+This way, your liver will hopefully never be in a position where it cannot filter out those toxins as it should.

-Rates of diabetes are now on the rise and we are seeing more and more people fall prey to this illness every day.
-Due to our changing lifestyles, which involve us consuming an ever increasing intake of processed and fast foods, many of which contain very little in the way of nutrition and leave our blood glucose levels skyrocketing.
+Rates of diabetes are now on the rise, and we see more and more people fall prey to this illness every day.
+Due to our changing lifestyles, which involve us consuming an ever-increasing intake of processed and fast foods, many of which contain very little nutrition and leave our blood glucose levels skyrocketing.

-Simply going on a lower carb, higher fat diet can be helpful in the treatment of diabetes because unlike carbohydrates, dietary fat helps keep blood glucose levels stabilized.
-You won’t get those blood glucose spikes like you get with carbohydrates after eating a meal rich in fat.
+Simply going on a lower-carb, higher-fat diet can be helpful in the treatment of diabetes because, unlike carbohydrates, dietary fat helps stabilize blood glucose levels.
+You won’t get those blood glucose spikes you get with carbohydrates after eating a meal rich in fat.

-This said, you do need to be careful that you don’t eat too much fat that you start experiencing rapid weight gain.
+You need to be careful not to eat too much fat so that you start experiencing rapid weight gain.
 If you do that, you may be left with a situation where you are at risk of diabetes due to a higher body fat percentage.

 Balance is key, like all things in life.

-But of all the fat you do take in, you’ll want to ensure some of it comes from black seed oil.
+But of all the fat you take in, you’ll want to ensure some comes from black seed oil.

 Research published in the Journal of Endocrinology and Metabolism has noted that black seed oil helps to combat diabetes by helping with the regeneration of the pancreatic beta-cells and may also help to lower the serum insulin concentrations and decreases the elevated serum glucose present (6).

-What’s unique about this is, it means that you may actually be able to help treat both type 1 and type 2 diabetes with black seed oil, which is a rare find.
+What’s unique about this is that you may be able to help treat both type 1 and type 2 diabetes with black seed oil, which is a rare find.
 Most natural treatments we see today help treat type 2 diabetes, but not type 1.
 This is revolutionizing the diabetes world.

 Assists In Weight Loss Results

 According to the CDC, 32.2% of all men and 35.5% of all women are classified as obese in today’s world.
-So anything we can do to help end obesity is a very good thing.
+So anything we can do to help end obesity is very good.
 Black seed oil may provide some benefits.

-Researchers are now looking at how some plants may provide anti-obesity benefits, to the point where if subjects eat these plants on a regular basis, it may help to ward off weight gain (7).
+Researchers are now looking at how some plants may provide anti-obesity benefits, to the point that if subjects eat these plants regularly, it may help to ward off weight gain (7).
 Black seed oil is one of these plants.

-The reason behind this is not fully apparent yet, but research is showing a correlation between those who consume black seed oil and their overall body mass index.
-It would appear that those who do use it regularly in their diet possess a lower body mass index as well as a waist circumference, which is giving researchers reason to believe that it may help with fending off diabetes quite well.
+The reason behind this is not fully apparent yet, but research shows a correlation between those who consume black seed oil and their overall body mass index.
+It would appear that those who use it regularly in their diet possess a lower body mass index and a waist circumference, which gives researchers reason to believe that it may help with fending off diabetes quite well.

-It should be understood however, that this oil is not going to work miracles.
-You can’t simply add it to your diet and do everything else the same and expect to lose weight.
-In fact, doing so may cause you to gain weight because the supplement is going to contain calories.
+It should be understood, however, that this oil will not work miracles.
+You can’t add it to your diet, do everything else the same, and expect to lose weight.
+Doing so may cause you to gain weight because the supplement will contain calories.

 Helps Improve Skin Health

-If you’re one of the unfortunate people who suffers from eczema, you might just find that black seed oil can help provide some relief.
-Typically patients who suffer from this condition are prescribed Betamethasone to help manage the discomfort and clear up the rash however this often comes with a number of unwanted side effects.
+If you’re one of the unfortunate people suffering from eczema, you might find that black seed oil can help relieve some.
+Typically patients who suffer from this condition are prescribed Betamethasone to help manage the discomfort and clear up the rash; however, this often comes with many unwanted side effects.

-These include things like swelling in your face or hands, tingling in the mouth, a feeling of tightness in the chest, difficulty breathing, skin color changes, dark freckles, as well as muscle weakness.
-Some people even notice weight gain resulting from using Betamethasone, which then presents a host of other problems to deal with.
+These include things like swelling in your face or hands, tingling in the mouth, a feeling of tightness in the chest, difficulty breathing, skin color changes, dark freckles, and muscle weakness.
+Some people notice weight gain resulting from Betamethasone, which presents many other problems.

 So you are trading one problem for another, so to speak.
-The good news however is that black seed oil doesn’t come with all these negative side effects so it’s a much healthier choice for those who are dealing with this issue.
+The good news, however, is that black seed oil doesn’t come with all these negative side effects, so it’s a much healthier choice for those dealing with this issue.

 Enhance Hair Health

 Dreaming of luscious locks?
 If so, you may want to add black seed oil to your list of foods to consume in your diet plan.
-Note that this implies whether you are eating it directly or putting it straight onto the hair and scalp.
-Both will offer benefits so if you really want to improve your hair from the inside out, utilize these strategies together.
+Note that this implies eating it directly or putting it straight onto the hair and scalp.
+Both will offer benefits, so utilize these strategies to improve your hair from the inside out.

-It can help improve hair health because it is an antihistamine, and may also help to assist with those who are experiencing hair loss due to androgenic alopecia or alopecia areata.
+It can help improve hair health because it is an antihistamine and may also help assist those experiencing hair loss due to androgenic alopecia or alopecia areata.

-On top of that, those who use it regularly may also report experiencing less dandruff and dryness in the hair, which then results in less breakage and healthier looking stronger hair altogether.
+On top of that, those who use it regularly may also report experiencing less dandruff and dryness in the hair, resulting in less breakage and healthier-looking, stronger hair altogether.

-So as you can see, there are plenty of great benefits to getting black seed oil in your diet plan today.
+So as you can see, getting black seed oil in your diet plan today has plenty of great benefits.
 Because it is an oil, there are many different ways it can be worked into your diet, so this isn’t a food that you should struggle to take in.
-It does have a rather strong bitter taste to it so keep that in mind.
+It does have a rather strong bitter taste to it, so keep that in mind.
 Additionally, it’s best used when eaten raw as this helps preserve all the health benefits, so consider mixing it with other ingredients and using it as a salad dressing.

-Also, black seed oil, like all herbal treatments, can interfere with some medications.
-So speak with your doctor before you start treating yourself with it, provided you plan to use it daily.
-Finally, it may cause blood clotting to slow down, so those who are receiving any treatments for blood clots should definitely speak with their physician before proceeding.
+Also, like all herbal treatments, black seed oil can interfere with some medications.
+So please speak with your doctor before treating yourself with it, provided you plan to use it daily.
+Finally, it may cause blood clotting to slow down, so those receiving any treatments for blood clots should speak with their physician before proceeding.